nilsbayer/litsearch/README.md

 # 📚 litsearch 📖

 ### This app summarizes papers you find and lets you find paragraphs talking about the subject of your interest
+#### We use sBERT sentence transformers for semantic search as well as seq2seqgeneation transformers to summarize and find keywords

 ## Inspecting the created summary
 ![image](https://user-images.githubusercontent.com/112652713/225138177-1d929bca-4ea4-4f32-b70e-fcf2a23a9ba3.png)